whispir/api/source/includes/_contacts.md

 > > The response to the PUT request upon success is a `204 No Content` with no content being provided.

 Updating a contact can be performed using a PUT request to the `/contacts/{id}` endpoint.
-So, to perform this, one must be knowing the exact “link” associated with the contact.
+So, to perform this, one must be knowing the exact "link" associated with the contact.

 The application must provide all the fields during the update request, even if they are not being updated.